Skip to Main Content

 PeerJ

-PeerJ operates peer-reviewed journals and a preprint server, covering the life, biology, medicine, and environmental sciences, as well as the computer sciences.
+PeerJ operates seven peer-reviewed journals and a preprint server, covering life, biology, medicine, environmental sciences, chemistry, and computer science.
 All articles published in PeerJ are immediately and freely accessible on the web.
-OSU Libraries and Press are proud to offer OSU faculty, research associates, and research assistants coverage of APCs (article processing charges) for PeerJ in support of their open access publishing activities.
-The charge will be paid when OSU faculty, research associates, and research assistants have an article accepted for publication in PeerJ.
+OSU Libraries and Press are proud to offer OSU faculty and students coverage of APCs (article processing charges) for PeerJ in support of their open access publishing activities.

 MDPI